If you hold a .eu domain name or are thinking of getting one, you need to check if you will still be eligible if there’s no Brexit deal.

 If there’s no Brexit deal, but you are still able to satisfy the eligibility criteria:

-- Update your details to prove eligibility before 1 January 2020
+- Update your details to prove eligibility before the end of the two month grace period.

 - Discuss with your domain name registrar whether you will need to provide proof of eligibility.